ssvlabs/gitbook-docs/docs/developers/tools/ssv-keys.md

 ---

 :::danger
-Please note: SSV Keys SDK will soon be deprecated as it is becoming part of the SSV SDK.
+Please note: SSV Keys SDK has been deprecated as it has become part of the SSV SDK.

 The same functionality should be done programatically with [this guide.](../SSV-SDK/examples/generate-and-validate-keyshares.md)
 :::